andrerabanillo/discordMusicBot/README.md

 # Discord Music Bot

-This following project allows Discord users in a voice chat to play audio from a Youtube video.
+This following program allows Discord users in a voice chat to play audio from a Youtube video.

 ## Description
 This Discord bot plays YouTube audio in voice channels using the discord.py library.